-Fixed term employment contracts are used by LUKOIL Group’s companies in Russia in exceptional cases to hire an employee as a substitute for a temporarily absent employee, or to employ a pension age worker, or company executives and their deputies.
-In overseas companies of the Group, fixed term employment contracts are concluded with seconded workers and workers, employed in line with local legal regulations
+Fixed-term employment contracts are used by LUKOIL Group's companies in Russia in exceptional cases to hire an employee as a substitute for a temporarily absent employee, or to employ a retirement age worker, or company executives and their deputies.
+In overseas companies of the Group, fixed term employment contracts are concluded with seconded workers and workers, employed in line with local legal regulations.

 Willing to attract, motivate and keep hold of the employees whose qualification and performance guarantee successful accomplishment of the Company's mission and achievement of its business objectives, the Company maintains an efficient remuneration system, based on equality, transparency, fairness and competitiveness of wages and their regular indexation in line with consumer price index and increase to recognize better performance.